Anth0nYM/Anth0nYM/README.md

 ### Hi there I'm Anthony👋
 - 🌱 I’m currently learning Data Analysis and Web dev
--  ✴️ I want to be a Dev
 -  🐧❤️ Penguin lover
 - ⚡ Fun fact: Machines can learn
 ##